jdanial/SAS/README.md

 In the `Data path` panel, press the `Select path` button and a dialog will appear.
 Browse to the folder containing your data.
 See below for how to format your data for processing using SAS.

-In the `Detection parameters` panel, flip the `Detect` switch to the `Y` position, insert the pixel size of the detection camera (in nanometers) in the `Camera pixel size` field, insert the quantum efficiency of the detection camera (as percentage) at the emission wavelength of the used fluorophore in the `Camera quantum efficiency` field , insert the offset of the detection camera (in signal units) in the `Camera offset` field, insert the electron multiplication gain of the detection camera (in in electrons / photons) in the `Camera EM gain` field, and a maximum value of the standard deviation in the point spreaf function of the detected particles (in nanometers) in the `Maximum sigma` field.
+In the `Detection parameters` panel, flip the `Detect` switch to the `Y` position, insert the pixel size of the detection camera (in nanometers) in the `Camera pixel size` field, insert the quantum efficiency of the detection camera (as percentage) at the emission wavelength of the used fluorophore in the `Camera quantum efficiency` field, insert the offset of the detection camera (in signal units) in the `Camera offset` field, insert the electron multiplication gain of the detection camera (in in electrons / photons) in the `Camera EM gain` field, and a maximum value of the standard deviation in the point spreaf function of the detected particles (in nanometers) in the `Maximum sigma` field.
 All camera parameters can be obtained from the supplier.

 In the `Processing parameters` panel, flip the `Process` switch to the `Y` position and insert the radius of the Region Of Interest (ROI) containing each particle (in pixels) in the `ROI radius` field.

-In the `Annotation parameters` panel, flip the `Annotate` switch to the `Y` position.
+In the `Annotation parameters` panel, flip the `Annotate` switch to the `Y` position and insert the minimum height of the normalized gradient traces (as percentage) in the `Minimum peak height` field.

-In the `Analysis parameters` panel, flip the `Analyze` switch to the `Y` position.
+In the `Analysis parameters` panel, flip the `Analyze` switch to the `Y` position, insert the efficiency of fluorophore labeling (as percentage) in the `Labeling efficiency` field and the maximum number of gaussians used for fitting the unknown species in the `Maximum Gaussian mixtures` field.

 ## Data format
 ## Citing the software
 If you use this software in any publication, please cite it as follows: